kmcleste/llm-anywhere/README.md

 alias llm_attach='(make -C /path-to-repo/llm-anywhere attach)'
 ```

-Source your shell or open a new terminal.
+For the changes to take effect, you will need to source your shell or open a new terminal.

 ```zsh
 source ~/.zshrc